YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario28/README.md

 You also know that the access mode configured in a PVC defines how many pods can mount a volume.
 But a side effect can also be observed in case of a node failure:
 - RWO: Kubernetes will restart a new pod, but as the PV mount point is not deleted, the POD will never reach 'running' status.
 - RWX: by definition, multiple pods can mount a volume.
-Even if an existing connectivity is not cleaned up, a new pod will ne able to mount a PVC
+Even if an existing connectivity is not cleaned up, a new pod will be able to mount a PVC

 Let's see that in action.
 We will create 3 applications in a given namespace _scenario28_: